federicopanarotto/federicopanarotto/README.md

 # 😎 Hi guys, I’m @federicopanarotto

 - 👀 I’m interested in IT and in programming languages
-- 🌱 I’m currently learning C/C++ and JS
+- 🌱 I’m currently learning C/C++
-- 😱 I like creating static website pages with HTML and CSS
+- 😱 I like creating static website pages with HTML, CSS and JS
 - 💉 Archlinux is my favourite linux distro
 - 😍 Visual Studio Code is the best code editor in the world!